-A bright and colorful diptych sundial in the style of Europe at the end of the 18th century.
+A bright and colorful diptych sundial with compass in the style of Europe at the end of the 18th century.
 Hand-painted on printed paper and pasted on fruitwood.
 Copper hinges and clasps.
 Includes a glass encased compass with the needle still in place.
 Original thread still in place on latitude inside.

-In the tradition of the workshop of David Beringer, who worked from 1777 to 1821 in Nuremberg.
+In the tradition of the workshop of David Beringer, who worked from 1777 to 1821 in Nuremberg, Germany.
 Front includes an unusual image with a man, a tower, and the sun, perhaps showing the user how to operate this sundial.

 Latch eye is missing.
 Very slight water damage around another copper eye.
-Some minor curling in paper.
+Some very minor curling in paper.
 Otherwise in incredible condition.
 Very little fading, foxing, or other wear.

 Dimensions are 2 1/2 x 3 3/4 x 3/4 inches when closed.
 Weighs 10 oz.